 The ultimate challenge lies in ensuring the availability of sustainable aviation fuel and preparing for zeroemission aircraft.
-This requires access to green energy for future aircraft propulsion systems.
-Such a transformation demands significant investments.
+This will require airports to access massive amounts of green energy to cater for future aircrafts with alternative propulsion systems.
+Such a transformation demands significant investments and coordinated planning as part of the EU and national energy policies.

-Furthermore, airports are poised to evolve from transport hubs to energy hubs, providing green energy not only to airport users and airlines but also to surrounding communities.
+This all means that airports are poised to evolve from transport hubs to energy hubs, providing green energy not only to airport users and airlines but also to surrounding communities.
 This transition promises to redefine our societal relevance beyond air connectivity.

-In essence, as custodians of the aviation industry, we recognize the imperative of decarbonization for sustainable growth and societal well-being.
+In essence, as connectors for all aviation, we recognize the imperative of decarbonization for sustainable growth and societal well-being.